jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-8/chapter-1.md

-+++
+---
+heading: "Chapter 1"
-title= "The Corruption of Democracy, Aristocracy, Monarchy" heading= "Chapter 1" description= "Research from Montesquieu" date= 2020-01-31 image= "/covers/spirit.jpg" linkb= "/research/montesquieu/spirit-of-the-laws/book-7" linkbtext= "Book 7" linkf= "/research/montesquieu/spirit-of-the-laws/book-8/chapter-3" linkftext= "Chapter 3"
+title: "The Corruption of Democracy, Aristocracy, Monarchy"
-+++
+weight: 4
+description: "A small republic is destroyed by a foreign force"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 The principle of democracy is corrupted when: